DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Attack, Mystic Cone
    - Description: You deploy resources to channel your magic in a wide blast in front of you.
-   - Mechanic: Choose one effect when you take this power - You perform your Mystic Attack on all characters within a cone of 3 spaces in front of you. - All characters in a 3 space cone in front of you make a Contested Conviction check.
+   - Mechanic: Choose one effect when you take this power
+      - You perform your Mystic Attack on all characters within a cone of 3 spaces in front of you.
+      - All characters in a 3 space cone in front of you make a Contested Conviction check.
 On failure, they are Knocked Down
    - Type: Major
       - XP Cost: 2
       - FP Cost: 1
    - Prereq Power: Attack, Mystic
    - Prereq Role: Caster
-   - Tags: None
+   - Tags: Multi-target

 - Name: Attack, Mystic Confusion
    - Description: You channel your abilities to target the psyche of your enemy to leave them incapacitated.